 Neurontin is mostly used as an anticonvulsant for reducing epileptic seizures or as a pain medication for treating nerve pain that is caused by multiple sclerosis.
 Sometimes, doctors prescribe it to patients who have other medical conditions, such as restless leg syndrome.

-Unfortunately, gabapentin is sometimes abused by people with polysubstance use disorders who mix it with opiates, like heroin and other pain medications, to increase the effects of these drugs.
+Unfortunately, gabapentin is sometimes misused by people with polysubstance use disorders who mix it with opioids, like heroin and other pain medications, to increase the effects of these drugs.

-The combined effects of gabapentin and other opiates or drugs of abuse contribute to respiratory and cardiovascular failure, causing many individuals to suffer from a drug overdose.
-Because of this risk, some states are starting to classify gabapentin as a controlled substance in order to limit a patient’s ability to abuse the medication.
+The combined effects of gabapentin and other opioids or drugs misused contribute to respiratory and cardiovascular failure, causing many individuals to suffer from a drug overdose.
+Because of this risk, some states are starting to classify gabapentin as a controlled substance to limit a patient’s ability to misuse the medication.

 Controlled Substances: Dangerous Drug Classifications